Skip to main content

 cordon integration disable

-cordon integration disable <tool> [--scope project|user] [OPTIONS]
+cordon integration disable <claude-code|codex|hermes> [OPTIONS]

 Argument / OptionDescription

-<tool>claude-code, codex, or hermes
+<integration>claude-code, codex, or hermes

---scopeConfiguration scope (same defaults as enable)
+--scopeConfiguration scope (same defaults as enable; Hermes supports user scope only)

 --config, -cPath to cordon.toml